 The Providence Athenaeum is not just a local treasure, but a revered spot for all literary lovers lucky enough to have made their way through its doors!
 This independent library is almost 200 years old and houses some incredible collections and rare editions from literary greats such as Louisa May Alcott, Walt Whitman, and Herman Melville, in addition to a robust selection of contemporary works.

-A gathering place for writers and readers alike, Edgar Allen Poe had his engagement broken off by his fiancée within the walls of the Providence Athenaeum.
-With collections that include paintings, sculptures, maps, historical documents, and more, anyone even mildly interested in art, history, or books must add this beautifully maintained gem to their list of things to do while visiting Providence, RI!
+A historic gathering place for writers and readers alike, Edgar Allen Poe had his engagement broken off by his fiancée within the walls of the Providence Athenaeum.
+With collections that include paintings, sculptures, maps, historical documents, and more, anyone even mildly interested in art, history, or books must add this beautifully maintained gem to their list of things to do while visiting Providence RI!

-Take a walk down Thayer Street
+Take a Walk Down Thayer Street

 Stop by the Stephen Hopkins House

-Check the website for details about tours, but if you love history, be sure to put the Stephen Hopkins House on the list of things to do while visiting Providence, Rhode Island.
+Check the website for details about tours, but if you love history, be sure to put the Stephen Hopkins House on the list of things to do while visiting Providence Rhode Island.

-Check out America’s oldest indoor mall
+Check out America’s Oldest Indoor Mall

 Did you know that The Arcade Providence, built in 1828, is a National Historic Landmark that has managed to reinvent itself to fit its city’s modern needs?
 This indoor mall still has retail and restaurant options open to the public (check out Lovecraft Arts & Sciences Council and their “weird emporium” while you’re there!), but it also now has micro-lofts available for purchase on the upper floors!
-A part of the global micro-living trend that promotes and supports a more efficient, minimalist way of living, The Arcade Providence’s creation of micro-loft space demonstrates how this city earns its nickname “The Renaissance City” by creatively reinventing itself to stay relevant while still preserving its rich historical heritage.
+A part of the global micro-living trend that promotes and supports a more efficient, minimalist way of living, The Arcade Providence’s creation of micro-loft space demonstrates how this city earns its nickname “The Renaissance City” by creatively reinventing itself while still preserving its rich historical heritage.

-Check out local music, art, and artisan goods at The Providence Flea
+Check out The Providence Flea

 This isn’t your grandma’s flea market; Going to The Providence Flea is more like going to a street festival than going to a flea market.
-If you’re looking to really get the vibe of Providence and check out some of the unique and inventive art and goods that their flourishing creative scene offers, The Providence Flea is the place to be.
+If you’re looking to really get the PVD vibe and check out some of the unique and inventive art and goods that their flourishing creative scene offers, The Providence Flea is the place to be.
 It’s open on Sunday afternoons outdoors in the summer and fall, but be sure to check ahead to see winter and spring dates and locations.

 Stroll the grounds of Brown University

 If you happen to be in to plant life, for example, not only is the campus beautifully landscaped, but Brown University is also home to the Brown University Herbarium, which houses around 100,000 plant specimens, dating back to the early 19th century.
 If you’re going to geek out about old plant specimens, Brown University is the place to do it!

 The neighborhood often hosts live entertainment in Depasquale Square near its gorgeous fountain, and it isn’t uncommon to see the plaza filled with people simply relaxing back and enjoying the space.
-There are so many remarkable restaurants to choose from in this historic neighborhood, but there are plenty of other things to do here as well!
+There are so many remarkable Providence restaurants to choose from in this historic neighborhood, but there are plenty of other things to do here as well!
 Shopping, art galleries, and more can be found in Providence’s “Little Italy.”